 Groove Yard is named after a tune by Carl Perkins, an obscure jazz pianist from Los Angeles (not the Rockabilly guitarist who helped put Sun Records on the map).
 A customer submitted “Groove Yard” in a name-the-store contest, and Ballard liked it.
 In fact, he’d thought of it himself, but he says “things pop into your head when you’re toting big boxes of records around, and then they just instantly pop out.”

 Reporter Aaron Mendelson visited Groove Yard, and filed this latest Oakland North Radio story.
-Click above to listen.
+Click the audio player below the photographs to listen.

 Oakland North welcomes comments from our readers, but we ask users to keep all discussion civil and on-topic.
 Comments post automatically without review from our staff, but we reserve the right to delete material that is libelous, a personal attack, or spam.
 We request that commenters consistently use the same login name.
 Comments from the same user posted under multiple aliases may be deleted.
 Oakland North assumes no liability for comments posted to the site and no endorsement is implied; commenters are solely responsible for their own content.

 Oakland North is an online news service produced by students at the UC Berkeley Graduate School of Journalism and covering Oakland, California.
 Our goals are to improve local coverage, innovate with digital media, and listen to you–about the issues that concern you and the reporting you’d like to see in your community.
 Please send news tips to: email@example.com.